dmurvihill/motion-sdk/docs/markdown/motion-sdk.argumenterror.argumentname.md

 ## ArgumentError.argumentName property

-Name of the invalid argument
+Name of the invalid argument.

 **Signature:**